Everybody Is A Financial Genius In A Bull Market

 The key seems to really be survival.
 If one can stay in the game, whether that be in the workforce, or in the stock market, things will eventually snap back in force.
 Time and time again, firms tend to over fire and stock markets tend to over correct.
 The whiplash effect will never disappear because nobody's timing is perfect.
 US real estate looks to be next on the recovery path, if global real estate markets are any indication.
 I'll touch upon rental property buying come Monday.

-Track Your Wealth For Free: In order to optimize your finances, you've first got to track your finances.
-I recommend signing up for Personal Capital's free financial tools so you can track your net worth, analyze your investment portfolios for excessive fees, and run your financials through their fantastic Retirement Planning Calculator.
+In order to optimize your finances, you've first got to track your finances.
+I recommend signing up for Empower's free financial tools, so you can track your net worth, analyze your investment portfolios for excessive fees, and run your financials through their fantastic Retirement Planning Calculator.

 Planning for retirement when paying for private grade school